Pat's writing workshops and presentations

 Your last will and testament conveys what you want your loved ones to have -- and is legally binding.
 The legacy letter is an informal message that conveys what you want your survivors to know--which may include how you want to be remembered, what you cherish and regret, what you forgive and apologize for, what you loved (maybe even chuckled about) about your loved ones, and other important things you would not want left unsaid should you die unexpectedly.

-Ruta Sevo's ethical will, the very first story written in Pat's very first ethical will workshop, appears in a new collection: My Words Are Gonna Linger: The Art of Personal History .
-You can read excerpts here.
+Ruta Sevo's ethical will, the very first story written in Pat's very first ethical will workshop.
+It appears in My Words Are Gonna Linger: The Art of Personal History , which Pat and Paula Stallings Yost co-edited.

 "Writing about [events in my life] has been a way of processing them.
 Not only tragedies like the deaths of my sons, but other things like learning of my adoption as an adult and my search for my birthmother.
 These are life-altering experiences and writing about something is a good way to figure out what to make of it.